cccbr/belfryprojects/content/docs/070-contract-specification/technical-options/index.md

  - Is a bell cracked?
 Not all cracks are visible to the naked eye.
 It may be feasible to weld a cracked bell, but this is a highly [specialist process](../../115-specialists/#bell-weld-repairs).
  - Is the bell worn where the clapper strikes?
 It may be possible to turn the bell so that the clapper strikes at a new point on the soundbow
- - Does the bell have canons and will they be removed, or fitted with canon retaining headstock?
+ - Does the bell have canons and will they be removed, or fitted with a canon retaining headstock?
  - Cast in iron crown staples are better removed completely to prevent cracking of the bell.
  - What is the tonal quality and how do the bells fit musically with each other?
 Can one or more be tuned?